Buttonbush

 What are good pairings for buttonbush?

 Buttonbushes are perfectly paired with other native plants that like wetter areas, like cardinal flower, ironweed, and rose mallow.
+The key is choosing plants that share buttonbush’s love of moisture but offer different bloom times, heights, or textures.
+Layer them together and you’ll have something interesting happening all season long.

 Written by Em Lessard.
 Em is the founder of The Plant Native and a Sustainable Landscapes-certified gardener.